 The campground is adjacent to 450-acre Big Lake, one of Arizona's top fishing lakes.
 The lake is known for its trout fishing, with rainbow, cutthroat, brook and Apache being the most sought-after species.

 The recreation area is also popular for hiking, mountain biking, birding and wildlife viewing.
 Curious campers can attend educational programs at the recreation area's visitor center.

-From Pinetop, Arizona, take Highway 260 east for 60 miles to Highway 261.
-Turn right (south) onto Highway 261 and follow for 20 miles to Forest Road 115.
-Turn right (east) on Forest Road 115 and proceed for 3 miles.
+From Pinetop, Arizona, take Highway 260 east 25 miles to Highway 273 south.
+Follow Highway 273 south 19 miles to Forest Road 8115 (Big Lake Entrance).
 Turn right and travel 2 miles.
 Grayling is on the left.